TOTSE

-The TOTSE forum has been described as part of the early "proto-troll" phenomenon, predating but overlapping with 4chan.
-It has also been compared to shock sites such as Rotten.com, Stile Project and Something Awful.
+The TOTSE forum has been described as part of the early "proto-troll" phenomenon.
+It has also been compared to shock sites such as Rotten.com and Stile Project.

 History

 TOTSE was founded by the pseudonymous Jeff Hunter and J.C.
 Stanton.
-Jeff Hunter was a founding member of NIRVANAnet), which begain in 1989 as a dial-up BBS originally named "& the Temple of the Screaming Electron".
+Jeff Hunter was a founding member of NIRVANAnet, which began in 1989 as a dial-up BBS originally named "& the Temple of the Screaming Electron".
 The original &TOTSE specialized in small text files.
 Hunter had an old 8088 PC XT clone with limited hard drive space; small text files were the only data he could store in reasonable quantity.
 The identity of J.C.
 Stanton is even more obscure than that of Jeff Hunter; he is described as being an "intensely private person".